TurtlebotAdventures/nav_demos/README.md

 It is recommended that your repo is structured like a proper ROS package; this will make using your launch files much easier ([instructions here](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)).
 There are some exceptions to this rule, but early on these differencs are subtle to appreciate.

+  _Note:_ For GT students, you might have to eventually merge your code with the team codebase.
+In that case, the repo can easily be transferred to a new location, or integrated into an existing ROS workspace if it cleaves to the workspace directory structure.